 - What is American Express chargeback reason code C31?

 - What causes code C31 chargebacks?

 - What's the time limit to respond to code C31 chargebacks?

 - How can merchants fight code C31 chargebacks?

 - How can merchants prevent code C31 chargebacks?

 Merchants who receive a chargeback for a transaction placed with an American Express card may encounter reason code C31, which indicates a disputed transaction that the cardholder does not believe they should be responsible for paying.
 The actual underlying cause of this chargeback is usually either friendly fraud or merchant error.
 Merchants who believe they have received an invalid chargeback under reason code C31 may be able to represent the transaction and reverse the chargeback with the right compelling evidence.

 American Express chargeback reason code C31 falls under the “Card Member Disputes” category.
 The shorthand description is “Goods/Services Not as Described.”
-This reason code means that the cardholder has claimed that they received goods or services that were different from what was offered or depicted at the time of their purchase.
+This means the cardholder claims that they received goods or services that were substantially different from what the merchant described.

-This is one of the most subjective chargebacks for card networks to adjudicate, but consumers do have rights and protections when merchants deliberately mislead them.
+This is one of the most subjective chargebacks for card networks to adjudicate, but customers do have rights and protections when merchants deliberately mislead them.